FAQ's

 Because Shofuso reflects the conditions of seventeenth-century Japan, it is not wheelchair or scooter accessible.
 Shofuso is not easily accessible to users of walkers, canes, or prosthetics.
 Those devices are permitted in the house so long as they have rubber tips or are covered in a soft protective covering to preserve our historic flooring.
 For more information, please see Title II of the ADA.

+Please dress for the weather in seasonally-appropriate clothes, as our house is the same temperature inside as it is outside.
+High heels and open-toed shoes are not recommended for the garden.
 In keeping with Japanese tradition, visitors must remove their shoes before entering the house.
 Please wear socks or stockings, as bare feet are not permitted; in the event you do not have socks, we ask you to put on disposable peds.
 Please note that the temperature inside the house is the same as outside – we encourage you to wear thick socks during cooler temperatures in the late fall and spring!
+All visitors exiting the house must leave via the front entrance, and shoes must be worn in the garden.
+Remember, socks that have touched dirt are no better than shoes.
+If you are unable to take off your shoes, we can provide shoe covers for you to wear inside the house, though staff will inspect shoes to determine if they would pose the risk of damage to our historic flooring (heels, cleats, steel-toed shoes, etc., will not be allowed in the house.)

 All Rights Reserved